benjaminvanesser/upshot/README.md

 hints

-hovering the cursor over the title of the modules reveals more information. use upshot_pattrstorage.maxsnip to save and recall presets.
+hovering the cursor over the title of the modules reveals more information. use us.preset.maxsnip to save and recall presets.

 Happy patching!

+---Benjamin Van Esser 22022020---